Anastazise/api_yamdb/README.md

 Each user can post a review for any title with raiting 1 to 10, and leave a comment to any review.

-Build with Django Rest Framework.
+Build with Python 3, Django 2.2, Django REST framework, SQLite3, Simple-JWT.

 Authorisation implemented with JWT tokens.